Javier fans career-high 14 to lead Astros over Angels 8-1 - WHIZ News

 TRAINER’S ROOM

-Astros: Houston manager Dusty Baker said Alvarez was feeling better Friday but wasn’t ready to return and listed his status as day-to-day. … C Jason Castro was placed on the 10-day injured list with left knee discomfort Friday and Houston’s No. 2 prospect C Korey Lee was called up from Triple-A Sugar Land to take his spot on the roster.
+Astros: Houston manager Dusty Baker said Alvarez was feeling better Friday and should return Saturday. … C Jason Castro was placed on the 10-day injured list with left knee discomfort Friday and Houston’s No. 2 prospect C Korey Lee was called up from Triple-A Sugar Land to take his spot on the roster.
 Lee made his major league debut as a pinch-hitter in the eighth inning and was retired on a pop fly.

 SUSPENSION MENTIONS